Using @starting-style for modal entry effects

 Resolution: Implementing @starting-style for Declarative Entry

 The resolution involves declaring an explicit pre-transition state using the @starting-style at-rule.
-By wrapping the modal’s transition properties inside this block, you instruct the browser to apply an initial computed style before the first paint.
-When the element enters the DOM, the browser applies these starting values, then immediately interpolates to the active styles defined in the standard rule.
-This approach promotes the animation to the compositor thread, eliminating main-thread contention and ensuring a consistent 60fps entry sequence.
+By defining the modal’s starting opacity and transform inside this block, you instruct the browser to apply those values before the first paint.
+When the element enters the DOM (or transitions away from display: none), the browser applies the starting values, then immediately transitions to the active styles.
+This keeps the animation on the compositor thread, eliminating main-thread contention and ensuring a consistent 60fps entry sequence.

 Constraints: Browser Support and Fallback Architecture